PlacidFox/opening-practice/README.md

 # Chess Opening Practice

-Chess Repertoire Training app to ramdomly test knowldege of your own opening repertoire
+Chess Repertoire Training app to randomly test knowldege of your own opening repertoire

 Still in developpement
 This project is made for me to learn JavaScript